-Join Patrick Royal for an in-depth discussion in this video Using the exercise files, part of Up and Running with MATLAB.
+Join Patrick Royal for an in-depth discussion in this video Using the exercise files, part of Learning MATLAB.

 I've downloaded the exercise files for this course to my desktop, and they're in a folder called Exercise Files.
 I'm currently on a PC, but the files will work the same regardeless of your operating system.
 Inside the folder, each chapter has it's own folder and in those folders you'll find sample files for the sample scripts within.
 I will point the files out to you as I use them in videos.
 In the folder for chapter three, you'll find two key files.
 These going along with the videos on creating scripts and creating function.